 Westenra bared his fangs, which remained tinged by Morgan’s blood.
 “A monster like me?
 You’re deluding yourself.”

 “Save the self-pity for somebody who gives a damn.
 I’m no less a freak than you.
 I made a life for myself, one containing purpose and people who care about me.
 The same was possible for you, but you let your fear of what others thought you were rule you.
 You thought other people believed you were a monster, and became a monster in truth.”

 Westenra took on a pleading tone.
 “You say you read the file, but you don’t understand.
 I had no choice.”

-Morgan pressed the muzzle of his pistol into Westenra's throat again, angling the weapon to drive the shot upward into the brain.
-"You had your chance to surrender, Quincy Westenra."
+Morgan pressed the muzzle of his pistol into Westenra’s throat again, angling the weapon to drive the shot upward into the brain.
+“You were a soldier, were you not?”

 Christabel settled onto the bed behind Morgan, who sat on the edge with his back to her.
 Reaching out, she brushed her fingertips against his skin.
 “Where is it?”

 “Gone.”
 Morgan glanced over his shoulder.
 “It was fading when I got home after filing my report.”